Choosing the best bass for metal can be a daunting task. There are so many factors to consider and you don’t want to regret your choice later on.

 Some will say that a precision bass can’t be used for heavy stuff like Iron Maiden…..then again we just reviewed a signature model from the bass player of Iron Maiden!!!!!

-In conclusion, If you’re looking for a bass guitar that will help you play metal, the list above is for you.
+In conclusion, If you’re looking for the best bass for metal, then list above is for you.

 Whether your budget is $1000, $500, or less, there is something for everyone!